JoshOrndorff/recipes/text/storage-maps.md

 have:

 -   `SimpleMap` - the name of the storage map
--   `get(fn simple_map)` - the name of a getter function that will return values from the map.
+-   `get(fn simple_map)` - the getter function call that will return values from the map.
--   `: map hasher(blake2_128_concat)` - beginning of the type declaration.
+-   `: map hasher(blake2_128_concat)` - the beginning of the type declaration.
 This is a map and it will use the [`blake2_128_concat`](https://substrate.dev/rustdocs/v2.0.0/frame_support/trait.Hashable.html#tymethod.blake2_128_concat) hasher.
-More on this below.
+More on this [below](https://substrate.dev/recipes/storage-maps.html#choosing-a-hasher).
--   `T::AccountId => u32` - The specific key and value tyes of the map.
+-   `T::AccountId => u32` - the specific key and value tyes of the map.
 This is a map from `AccountId`s to `u32`s.

 ## Choosing a Hasher